VSAC-Assisted Scholarships Application

 - Click on “Work with VSAC-Assisted Scholarships.”

-- Click on "Required Documents" under Scholarship Management.
+- Click on "Required Documents" or "Upload Scholarship Documents."

 - Click on the “Upload Scholarship Documents” button.

 If you’re unable to submit your required documents online, you can send them by mail to:

 Required Documents You'll Need to Apply for VSAC-Assisted Scholarships

 To be successful, you’ll need to submit complete and thorough documents to support your application.
 Refer to each scholarship description to determine the documents you need to submit.
 These may include: